 Advanced Academic Programs

-Our Hollin Meadows ES Advanced Academic Resource Teacher (AART), Mrs. McBee, collaborates with the school staff to determine the appropriate level of advanced academic services.
+Our Hollin Meadows ES Advanced Academic Resource Teachers (AART), Mrs. McBee and Dr.Triplett, collaborate with the school staff to determine the appropriate level of advanced academic services.
 Ongoing observation and assessment ensure that student needs are being met.

-Parents may refer their child for advanced academic services or get additional information on the screening process at Hollin Meadows ES by emailing Mrs. McBee at @email.
+Parents may refer their child for advanced academic services or get additional information on the screening process at Hollin Meadows ES by emailing Mrs. McBee at @email or Dr. Triplett at TTTriplett@fcps.edu.

 Advanced Academic Programs (AAP) are divided into four levels, and Hollin Meadows ES offers students all of the levels, including a Local Level IV program as an option.
 Here is a description of each of the four levels of service.